Upper seminar "Theoretical computer science

 Our study is about the creation of a digital learning tool which can model a particular kind of experiments in school subjects of natural sciences, like biology.
 It is developed by using formal methods.

-Our aim is to provide two frameworks for formal modelling, in other words to develop two different experiment models.
+Our aim is to provide two frameworks for formal modeling, in other words to develop two different experiment models.
 The first one is an axiomatic approach, where the correctness of hypotheses is reduced to the problem of proof search.
 The second one is concerned with operational approach, where the correctness of hypotheses is reduced to model checking.

-Mittwoch, 24.11.2021: Martin Lange
+Wednesday, 24.11.2021: Martin Lange

 Temporal Logic with Recursion